SirManfred/auto-cropper/README.md

 - Output1: cropped/sprite1.png (256x128 with centered content)
 - Input2: sprite2.png (512x256 with content only using 434x115 pixels)
 - Output2: cropped/sprite2.png (512x128 with centered content)

+Individual exact mode:
+- Input1: sprite1.png (512x256 with content only using 196x111 pixels)
+- Output1: cropped/sprite1.png (196x111 with centered content)
+- Input2: sprite2.png (512x256 with content only using 434x115 pixels)
+- Output2: cropped/sprite2.png (434x115 with centered content)

 Uniform mode:
 - Input1: sprite1.png (512x256 with content only using 196x111 pixels)